- Top 10 Easiest Sports

 For some of you, horse racing is an enigmatic sport that is hard or even impossible to bet on and expect a good ticket.
 Still, for those of you who love the races and are familiar with the riders and animals, there is nothing better than wagering on horse racing, be it online or on the tribunes.
+If you bet online, consider only top horse racing bookmakers that are tested and reviewed.
 While returns are sometimes hard to come by, it is ante-post betting options that make wagering on this sport quite easy and enjoyable experience.

 Similarly to snooker, darts players are few and far between and hard to come across many pros who practice the sport professionally.
 Therefore, getting to know the strengths and weaknesses of the players is an achievable task.
+Check out past statistics at the best darts betting sites on the Internet.
 Spend enough time watching darts matches and you will naturally see who the best of the best are and whether they are in good shape this season or not.

 Not quite like hockey, nor too similar to soccer.
 Bandy has its own charm and it is a game so unpopular that is practised in no more than twenty five countries worldwide.
 Of course, this does not make it an easy sport to bet on for the average punter.
 However, those of you with lots of experience under their belts can put in a little effort and pick up the fruits of their hours spend researching the game later on.
 Being a niche sport, it is easier for the bookies to overlook some of their markets, which on the other hand can benefit all observant punters out there.